Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 id: pt6kzbutl4wmnf8xsg4iurb
 title: torchcell.tasks
 desc: ''
-updated: 1693252469258
+updated: 1693402549898
 created: 1690514887023m
 ---
 ![[user.mjvolk3.torchcell.tasks.future#future]]

+## 2023.08.30

+- [ ] Run test run with dmf

+## 2023.08.29

+- [x] Launch experiment on [delta](https://wiki.ncsa.illinois.edu/display/DSC/Delta+User+Guide). → Just to load data takes over 1 hr [[File Existence Check on Dataset|src.torchcell.datasets.scerevisiae.costanzo2016#file-existence-check-on-dataset]]
+- [x] Rename [[profiles/DMFCostanzo2016LargeDataset_threads_write_data-2023.08.25-22.29.48.prof]] to write since it looks like we will need to use threads in the file check.
+- [x] Remedy long file checks with multithreading. → Looks like it works well.
+Now we have diverged from `PyG`...
+Will need to add our own datasets module
+- [x] AB pointed out some major issues with [[src/torchcell/models/fungal_utr_transformer.py]].
+First embeddings need to be generated, double check. → I've confirmed issues and am diving in deeper.
+- [x] Look into fungal transformer weight initialization → Looks like all [upstream models wights not initialized](https://github.com/DennisGankin/species-aware-DNA-LM/issues/4).
+We should not be using these models in our current experiments.
+- [x] Try to recreate experiments to determine how `S. cerevisiae` embeddings are created.
+We need to know which tokens are used for biasing the species aware model. → There are issues with the env, and the code looks like it is out of data.
+I've submitted an [env issue](https://github.com/DennisGankin/species-aware-DNA-LM/issues/5).
+- [x] Create `dataset.py` for quick reading of data. → [[Skip File Exist Check on Process|src.torchcell.datasets.scerevisiae.costanzo2016#skip-file-exist-check-on-process]]
+- [x] printing an instance is extremely slow.
+Speed up. → [[Speeding up Data Getting with Len Cache|src.torchcell.datasets.scerevisiae.costanzo2016#speeding-up-data-getting-with-len-cache]]
+- [x] Since moving to `Dataset` `gene_set` is no longer being computed properly. fix. → Fixed by writing to file, during process.
+Essentially caching the `gene_set`.
+This saves us from having to compute it many times, and should save us 🛟 on merges.
+- [x] Refactor `CellDataset` so it can handle experiments of type `CellDatset`. → copied over the gene set property.
+I think writing to file is a decent solution, and will save compute.
+To do this had to make a small dataset `DMFCostanzo2016SmallDataset`
+- [x] Transfer `DMFCostanzo2016SmallDataset` to `DMFCostanzo2016LargeDataset`
+- [x] Rerun `DMFCostanzo2016LargeDataset` to get with new `gene_set`
+- [x] Rerun [[src/torchcell/datasets/cell.py]] to get a new cell dataset

 ## 2023.08.28

 - [x] Figure how to preprocess data. → This was a bit of a long exploration.
 I looked into using HD5 but it is relatively difficult to due vectorized operations with HD5.
 I started to used `polars` thinking it could solve some of my speed issues, but I still don't fully understand the API how to deal with lazy dataframes.
 My final solution was to add preprocess methods to the dataset.
 These differ from transforms in that they can operate over the entire dataset, removing duplicates, filtering etc.
 - [ ] Add a dataframe property to the dataset that converts the Data object to a dataframe.
-This could allow for the joining of experimental datasets.
+This could allow for the joining of experimental datasets. → I looked into this and it seems like a bad idea, I need to be joining data objeects instead
 - [ ] Run dataset locally
 - [ ] Transfer datset with Globus
 - [ ]

 ## 2023.08.22